The physics of boundary conditions in reaction-diffusion problems

 The stationary profiles~\eqref{e:annihsol1},~\eqref{e:annihsol2} and the rate~\eqref{e:quenchrate} convey a wealth of physical insight.
 First and foremost, it is now clear that the rate should be measured as an excess flow in chemical space relative to equilibrium.
 However, the boundary condition~\eqref{e:BCannih1} shows that this is nothing but the total flux of excited molecules over the reactive boundary according to the definition~\eqref{e:CKrate}.
 Rather insightfully, our self-consistent theory reveals that the total particle flux equals the net current at the catalytic surface in chemical space.
 More generally, the sign of that current determines whether the catalyst acts as an active quencher or adds up to the excitation in a non-equilibrium steady state, i.e. when $k^\ast_-/k^\ast \neq k_{-1}/k_1$.
-Indeed, direct inspection of the profiles~\eqref{e:annihsol1} and~~\eqref{e:annihsol2} shows that one may have enrichment of either species at the reaction surface, depending on the relative magnitudes of the relaxation-to-excitation rates ratio, or equivalently on the sign of $\epsilon$.\\ The familiar Smoluchowski setting is approached when the relaxation rate at the surface is much greater than in the bulk.
+Indeed, direct inspection of the profiles~\eqref{e:annihsol1} and~~\eqref{e:annihsol2} shows that one may have enrichment of either species at the reaction surface, depending on the relative magnitudes of the relaxation-to-excitation rates ratio, or equivalently on the sign of $\epsilon$.\\ The familiar Smoluchowski setting is approached in the catalytic limit, i.e. when the relaxation rate at the surface is much greater than in the bulk.
 In the limit $k^\ast_- \to\infty$ one has

+where $\textrm{Da}=(qa)^2$ is the appropriate Damk\"ohler number for this problem.
 We discover that this is greater than the expected Smoluchowski limit, $k_S c^\ast_\infty$.
-In the conventional picture of particles pouring from infinity and vanishing into a sink, this may be interpreted as an extra accumulation of particles in the bulk, where reactions are not infinitely slow with respect to the typical diffusion time, $\tau_D = \sqrt{R^2/D}$.
-Indeed, the Smoluchowski rate is recovered in the limit $qR\to 0$, i.e. $k_1+k_{-1}\ll \tau_D^{-1}$.
-This may be considered as the limit of infinitely slow equilibrium in the bulk, that is, $k_1,k_{-1}\to0$ with $k_1/k_{-1}= const.$.
-The expression~\eqref{e:quenchrate} also yields the physically sensible result in the infinite-transport limit, i.e. $D\to\infty$.
+In the conventional picture of particles pouring diffusively from infinity and vanishing into a sink, this may be interpreted as an extra accumulation of particles in the bulk, where reactions are not infinitely slow with respect to the typical diffusion time, $\tau_D = {a^2/D}$.
+Indeed, the Smoluchowski rate is recovered in the infinite-diffusion limit, i.e. $qa\to 0,\textrm{Da}\to 0$, or, equivalently, $k_1+k_{-1}\ll \tau_D^{-1}$.
+The expression~\eqref{e:quenchrate} also yields the physically sensible result if the infinite-diffusion limit $qa\to 0$ is taken at finite surface quenching rate, $k^\ast_-$.
 In this case one has

-which correctly only accounts for relative flow in chemical space.
-Interestingly, the present treatment of this chemical process allows one to access quantities that are simply unavailable in the standard formulation.
-For example, one may wish to quantify the efficiency $\eta$ of the surface quenching reaction with respect to spontaneous relaxation occurring in the bulk.
-This can be computed as